tromp a year ago

 very cool

-• phoe-krk 3 months ago
+• phoe-krk a year ago

 An important part of doing calligraphy (or any other work where Ctrl+Z is not an option) is improvising of how to cover things up so that such mistakes become invisible.